 College offers the exciting opportunity to learn new things and meet new people, but the high cost of education can be burdensome.
 The rising cost of college has burdened students with an increasing amount of student loan debt upon graduation, even more so for women in particular.
 But scholarships, like the ones listed below, can help ease this weight and help women pursue a higher education, granting them more opportunities and resources to pursue their dream.

 Live Your Dream: Education and Training Awards for Women

 Deadline: annually on November 15 (application opens August 1)

-Who is eligible: Women enrolled in or accepted to a vocational/skills training program or undergraduate degree program, who support dependents, and can demonstrate financial need.
+Who is eligible: Women enrolled in or accepted to an undergraduate degree program or vocational/skills training program, who support dependents, and can demonstrate financial need.

 Description: Soroptimist’s Live Your Dream Awards assist women who provide the primary source of financial support for their families by giving them the resources they need to improve their education, skills and employment prospects.

 For more details visit http://www.soroptimist.org/awards/eligibility.html